Powell’s Tillery Institute Gymnastics Teams.

-On Saturday 4th March 1922 the Powell’s Tillery Institute ladies gymnastics team took part in their first contest since their reformation.
+On Saturday 4th of March 1922, the Powell’s Tillery Institute ladies gymnastics team took part in their first contest since their reformation.

-On Thursday 27th April 1922 displays were given by the Powell’s Tillery Institute gymnastics teams of both sexes.
+On Thursday 27th of April 1922, displays were given by the Powell’s Tillery Institute gymnastics teams of both sexes.
 The ladies team displaying their skills with the Indian Club Drill.

 The Welsh Amateur Gymnastics – Ladies Winners.